rootw4re/h313.github.io/_posts/2017-03-23-promprosal.markdown

 summary: "A really bad way to get a prom date"
 ---

-[This][prom] is a way to get a prom date.
+[This][promposal] is a way to get a prom date.
 How long did it take for me to make it?
 About half an hour.
 How successful was I?
 Let's not talk about that.

 This web app was created using GitHub Pages, a bit of CSS, and a whole lot of tears.